The First Step to

 Alcohol Detox Services

 Long-term alcohol abuse takes a toll on the body and can compromise cardiovascular health, liver function and the immune system.
-A process as physically taxing as alcohol detox can be challenging.
+A process as physically and psychologically taxing as alcohol detox can be challenging for a number of reasons.
 At Princeton Detox & Recovery Center, client comfort is our top priority.
 We also work to assure family members that their loved one is safe and receiving quality care.

 At Princeton Detox & Recovery Center, an alcohol detox medication regimen may include prescribed medications that reduce cravings and the perceived satisfaction of alcohol consumption.
-More natural methods may be used as well, such as supplements that improve overall health, such as vitamin B1, iron and folic acid.
+More holistic methods may be used as well, such as supplements that improve overall health like vitamin B1, iron and folic acid.

 How Long Does It Take to Detox From Alcohol?